No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Introduction

 To further investigate their nature, we present follow-up FIR observations from NOEMA, targeting the \cii$\,158\,{\rm \mu m}$ emission line and the 1.3 mm dust continuum.
-This study, along with Setton et al. (submitted), represents one of the first efforts to investigate LRDs with both dust and \cii\, emission.
-These observations provide crucial constraints on the dust temperature, allowing us to assess whether the observed properties of these LRDs are consistent with DSFGs or if AGN-driven processes dominate.
+This study, together with the recent work by \cite{Setton2025}, represents one of the first efforts to investigate LRDs with both dust and \cii\, emission. \cite{Setton2025} focused on two of the most luminous LRDs at $z_{\rm spec} \sim 3-4.5$ and reported a deficit of hot and cold dust emission.
+In comparison, our study targets two LRDs at $z_{\rm spec} > 7$, a redshift regime more representative of the typical LRD population identified in JWST surveys.
+Together, the two studies provide a more complete view of the dust and gas properties of LRDs.
+Our NOEMA observations provide crucial constraints on the dust temperature, allowing us to assess whether the observed properties of these LRDs are consistent with DSFGs or if AGN-driven processes dominate.
 By combining FIR data with existing multi-wavelength photometry, this work addresses the critical question of whether DSFG scenarios can be ruled out for LRDs in the absence of spectroscopic confirmation.

 This paper is organized as follows.
 In Section~\ref{Sec: data}, we describe the data and observational details.
 Section~\ref{Sec: result} presents our results, including the non-detection of the dust continuum and \cii\,line in the FIR and its implications for the nature of these LRDs.
 In Section~\ref{Sec: discussion}, we discuss the impact of LRDs on our understanding of DSFGs.
 We summarize our conclusions in Section~\ref{Sec: conclusion}.